RickLeinecker/Autocarve/README.md

 (optional):
 Validation=VALIDATION (valid ranges for the header - to prevent false positives)

 Usage: AutoCarve followed by filename to carve.
+Optional params WRITELOG and FINDONLY